Interdisciplinary Digital Twin Engine InterTwin for calorimeter simulation: interTwin project

 \section{interTwin project}

 The interTwin project is a European Union–funded initiative that aims to develop a cross-disciplinary Digital Twin Engine (DTE), providing an open-source modular platform for the creation and deployment of scientific digital twins.
 Its architecture combines core infrastructure modules with domain-specific thematic modules.
 A central component of this ecosystem is itwinai, a Python-based framework designed to streamline the use of artificial intelligence in digital-twin applications.
-It offers experiment tracking and model registry through MLflow, support for distributed training across HPC and cloud environments, and workflow definition via configuration files.
+It offers experiment tracking and model registry through MLFlow \cite{Zaharia_Accelerating_the_Machine_2018}, support for distributed training across HPC and cloud environments, and workflow definition via configuration files.
 These features reduce the engineering burden associated with machine-learning workflows.

 Among the many scientific use cases, the high-energy physics application focuses on accelerating calorimeter simulations through generative models.
 Within this use case, two models are available.
 The first is 3DGAN \cite{3dgan}, a generative adversarial network that produces three-dimensional calorimeter showers represented as voxelized energy depositions in calorimeters.
 Its generator is conditioned on the incident particle energy and the angle of incidence.
 By exploiting three-dimensional convolutional architectures, 3DGAN achieves speed-ups of several orders of magnitude over Geant4 while preserving key calorimetric observables such as total energy deposition and longitudinal and lateral shower profiles.
 The second model, CaloINN, has also been integrated into the interTwin framework.
-Its implementation within itwinai benefits from the framework’s experiment tracking, configuration management, and workflow orchestration, thereby ensuring reproducibility and facilitating large-scale experiments.
+Within itwinai, the implementation benefits from configuration management that consolidates all data, model, and training parameters into a single configuration file.
+This includes access and setup of experiment tracking via MLFlow and distributed computing strategies.
+Such approach ensures reproducibility and facilitates large-scale experiments.
 The presence of both 3DGAN and CaloINN in the interTwin ecosystem demonstrates the feasibility of applying the platform to high-energy physics simulations.